FreeOpcUa/opcua-asyncio/README.md

 # opcua-asyncio

-This repository is a fork of [python-opcua](https://github.com/FreeOpcUa/python-opcua) to rebase it completely on asyncio and drop support of Python < 3.6.
+This repository is a fork of [python-opcua](https://github.com/FreeOpcUa/python-opcua) to rebase it completely on asyncio and drop support for Python < 3.6.
 Please note that opcua-asyncio is still in development and should be treated as an alpha release.

 ## Motivation

 The primary goal of this version of [python-opcua](https://github.com/FreeOpcUa/python-opcua) is to create an asynchronous OPC UA client based on asyncio.
-Asynchronous programming will allow for simpler code (e.g. less need for locks) and potentially performance gains.
+Asynchronous programming allows for simpler code (e.g. less need for locks) and potentially performance gains.

 ## Caveats

 Since `Client` and `Server` share common resources (e.g. `Node`), the `Server` has to also use asynchronous methods to access nodes in it's address space although the operation are non-blocking in most cases.
 This comes with a cost in performance since calling a coroutine is more expensive than a function.
-If your primary need is an OPC UA server implementation with high performance than you should also consider to use [python-opcua](https://github.com/FreeOpcUa/python-opcua) instead.
-This problem could be addressed by a future change in architecture.
+This problem should be addressed by a future change in architecture.
 One possibility would be [sans I/O](https://sans-io.readthedocs.io/).

 ## Documentation